breez/breez-sdk-liquid-docs/src/notifications/ios_service.md

 # Setting up the Notification Service Extension

-## Add a Notfication Service Extension target
+## Add a Notification Service Extension target

 In Xcode add a new Target to your application:
 1. In the menu `File > New > Target...`